alephnode/alephnode/src/pages/13-jiggy-jest-jenkins-one/index.md

 I've also had to shift my focus on the endless vista of JavaScript topics.
 Whereas the brunt of last year's work involved front-end concerns like rendering virtual lists and optimizing bundle performance, my time lately has been spent supporting JavaScript-based microservices at scale.
 As a result, the next few articles will reflect the resulting learnings and investigations.

-At the core of this professions growth is the single-most important change I've made: adhering to a test-driven development pattern.
+At the core of my professional growth is the single-most beneficial change I've made: adhering to a test-driven development pattern.

-I know what you're thinking: I'm one of those assholes that writes about obvious best practices that'll look good on my resume.
+I know what you're thinking: I'm one of those assholes who writes about obvious best practices that'll look good on my resume.

 And, to level with you, that's the world I wish we _actually_ lived in.
 I relish the thought of stating the obvious when discussing thorough testing and the modular, cohesive code that derives from it.

-Instead, we devs often inherit code that has sparse—if _any_—test coverage.
+Instead, we often inherit code that has sparse—if _any_—test coverage.
 Even if there are tests, they're not wired to a CI/CD pipeline that defends your builds from buggy code.

 So I have to be the guy who writes about test-driven development (which will look good on my resume).

+For the sake of keeping things concentrated (and the article length outside of think-piece territory), I'll publish a testing-themed walkthrough in two parts.
+The first, this one, aims to hit two goals:

+1. explain the rationale for TDD, and
+2. highlight the formidable strength of Jest, a JavaScript framework that makes the DX for testing painless.

 Let's examine the benefits.

 ### Seriously, Why TDD

+TODO

+- keep tone consistent

+  - aim is developers who have heard of TDD but don't really do it
+  - frustration of the diff. in opinion

+    - inverted pyramid or testing trophy?
+    - all the different keywords: should I spy? mock? ugh?
+    - sweet spot is how jest makes this easier
+    - segue into writing a suite of unit tests that'll eventually get hooked up into ci/cd

 =============== PROJECT CODE SECTION START ===============

+To show off how to write meaningful unit tests, I'm going to leverage a few of the features of Jest.
+I'll elaborate on what I'm doing in the examples.

+The example project is a simple script that sends an email to me using Amazon's SES service.
+The deploy target is a lambda function.
+I'll explain more on the infrastructure in the follow-up article on Jenkins and Terraform for CI/CD and IaC, respectively.

-Alright, let's jump into the project.
+Alright, let's jump in.

 ### High-Level Project Overview